 where mod is the integer modulus operator.

-The mapping function is calculated independently by initiator and responder without based on the ranging session configuration values established during setup phase.
+The mapping function is calculated independently by initiator and responder based on the values defined in Table 1.4.2.1 that have been established during setup phase.

 NBA-MMS-UWB control channel messages